 We especially invite teachers from the following schools to apply: W.H.
 Adamson, A. Maceo Smith, Thomas Jefferson, Justin F. Kimball, Lincoln, James Madison, L.G.
 Pinkston, Franklin D. Roosevelt, W.W.
 Samuell, Seagoville, South Oak Cliff, H. Grady Spruce, and Sunset.
-The progam provides teachers tools to improve classroom instruction.
+The Program provides teachers tools to improve classroom instruction.

-The program consists of three EVENTS:
+The Program consists of three EVENTS: